fritsvh/fritsvh/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning on the applications of LLMs in financial sector
-- 📫 Reach to me on: f.l.h.vanhulten@gmail.com or lets have a quick chat [here](https://calendly.com/f-l-h-vanhulten)
+- 📫 Reach out to me on: f.l.h.vanhulten@gmail.com or lets have a quick [chat](https://calendly.com/f-l-h-vanhulten)

 <!--